-According to Weinberg Family Dean of Science and Professor of Chemistry David Hansen, “The Summer Science Immersion Program was constructed by the department to introduce participants to cutting-edge science and to the expectations and demands of college-level science coursework.”
+According to Former Weinberg Family Dean of Keck Science and Professor of Chemistry David Hansen, “The Summer Science Immersion Program was constructed by the department to introduce participants to cutting-edge science and to the expectations and demands of college-level science coursework.”
 The students participated in interactive seminars, field trips, and hands-on laboratory experiences on topics including the structure and function of biomolecules, such as nucleic acids and proteins.
 As a final project, the students analyzed the genome and proteome of the bacterium Tetrahymena thermophila and had the opportunity to contribute their research results to an international database.

 The first day of programming introduced students to the introductory chemistry lab.
 In addition to training in laboratory safety (close-toed shoes, goggles, and long pants!), students performed two experiments and focused on good laboratory technique and accurate data-recording.
 Students were able to build upon this knowledge later in the week when they assembled models of biomolecules, ultimately creating a polypeptide chain.

 Throughout the week, students learned about science as a discipline and science as a culture.
 Through interactions with science faculty as well as professors in the areas of psychology and sociology, the SScIP students established peer networks and learned about the importance of collaborative work.
 They travelled to California State University Los Angeles to engage in a dynamic discussion on common portrayals and expectations of scientists in the context of gender and race.
-This was lead by Patrick Sharp (Professor and Chair of Liberal Studies).
+This was led by Patrick Sharp (Professor and Chair of Liberal Studies).